segcore/yar/README.md

 ctest
 ```

-The CMake also exports two libraries, in case you prefer to copy the whole repo
+The CMake definition also exports two libraries, if you want to use it through
-in or submodule it:
+CMake directly.
 - `yar` - Interface library which simply has the include path setup.
 - `yar_impl` - Object library which contains the implementation, and adds an
   include path.